The Percentage Of Homebuyers Who Pay Cash And Why They Do

 • Hate going through the painful mortgage application process and paying a fee to borrow money

-• Stocks felt fairly valued when I sold each time
+• Stocks felt fairly valued when I sold each time, although stocks continue to go up long term

 • Finally accumulated a large enough net worth to do so